 Take up to a year to explore RIT's portfolio of science programs before deciding on a major.

-Exploration students who selected a major within the College of Science
+Who selected a major within the College of Science

-Bachelor programs to explore in your first year
+To explore in your first year

 An in depth exploration program where you can experience everything from environmental science to bioinformatics to physics to imaging science.